DRCA Veterans

 Education Scheme

-Eligible dependants of current DRCA veterans may qualify for MRCAETS benefits from 1 July 2026.
+Eligible dependants of current DRCA veterans may qualify for the MRCAETS subject to meeting the MRCA eligibility requirements.

 Whilst you can start the process of gathering documents to apply under the MRCA, only claims from 1 July 2026 will be considered under this expanded eligibility.